hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 }
 ```

-If Recipe schema is available, then `scraper.schema.data` will return a dict containing information about the recipe.
+If Recipe Schema is available, then `scraper.schema.data` will return a dict containing information about the recipe.

-If Recipe schema is not available, then `scraper.schema.data` will return an empty dict.
+If Recipe Schema is not available, then `scraper.schema.data` will return an empty dict.

-Next, generate the scraper class and test files.
-Run this command:
+Next, generate the scraper class and test files by running this command:

 ```shell
 $ python generate.py <ClassName> <URL>